GoodClover/ohno-OSM/README.md

 * Messages have a somewhat bad outcome.
 * Please keep to the same tense as the rest of the messages.
 As a rule of thumb it should sound normal following "When you do x ..."
-* Each message should be on a single line, with blank lines between messages.
+* Each message should preferably be on a single line, with blank lines between messages.
 * Messages should start with `...`.
 * Encapsulate tags in \`, e.g. `highway=footway`.
 * If you contribute, add yourself to the [humans](./humans.md) file :)